MikeXydas/professionalNetworkingApp/README.md

 CARE ON UPDATING USER: Two services must be called.
 One for updating the skills of the user and one for everything else

-CARE ON CONNECTION_REQUEST: senderId mustbe considered as the exact opposite (receiver id) TO BE FIXED
+CARE ON CONNECTION_REQUEST: senderId must be considered as the exact opposite (receiver id) TO BE FIXED

+!!
+No persistence.xml on the src/META-INF folder  !!